mutualmobile/clover-reporting/README.md

 3. __Install grunt-cli globally__

 Note: this may require sudo

 ```bash
 $ npm install -g grunt-cli
 ```

 4. __Install dev dependencies for our tasks to work__

-Note: this may require sudo
 ```bash
 $ npm install
 ```

 5. __Build Production__

-Note: this may require sudo
 ```bash
 $ npm build:production
 ```

 6. __Install Forever for Production Server__

-Note: this may require sudo
 ```bash
 $ npm install -g forever
 ```

 7. __Run Production Server__

-Note: this may require sudo
 ```bash
 $ forever start index.js
 ```